jimzucker/hitchhikers-guide-jobsearch/README.md

 WARNING: Don't publish yet, we will do that when we are all done and share it with your network!

-You are going to put all of the bullets in your resume into your LinkedIn profile, don't be shy! and use the '♦' bullet like I have in my profe [Jim Zucker LinkedIn Profile](https://www.linkedin.com/in/jim-zucker/)
+You are going to put all of the bullets in your resume into your LinkedIn profile, don't be shy! and use the '♦' bullet like I have in my profile [Jim Zucker LinkedIn Profile](https://www.linkedin.com/in/jim-zucker/)

 <u>Pro-Tip:</u> Make sure you have claimed a Public profile & URL and from what I read <first>-<last> is the best format.